mikeblakeduncan/run_analysis/README.md

 ## Overview
 The program is called run_analysis and it takes the experiment data from 30 volunteers, who performed 6 activites wearing a Samsung Galaxy SII smart phone.
-The output is a tidy set which has the average of each variable for each activity and each subject.
+The output is a tidy set which has the average of each variable that contained mean or standard deviation in the row name, for each activity and each subject.

 ## 'run_analysis' Explanation